sjackman/tigmint-slides/tigmint-slides.md

 ## Results

-+ Largest scaffold is 1.2 Mbp
++ Assembled the 124 kbp plastid in a single contig
-+ 50% of the 6 Mbp genome in 4 scaffolds > 460 kbp
++ Assembled the 6 Mbp mitochondrion in 4 scaffolds
-+ 75% of the genome in 13 scaffolds > 100 kbp
++ Largest scaffold is 4 Mbp
++ 1/283 or 0.35% of reads are plastid
 + 1/223 or 0.45% of reads are mitochondrial
 + 115 ORFs with similarity to known mitochondrial genes
 + 1,154 other ORFS ≥ 300 bp
-+ 9 Type II introns in 6 genes

 ----------------------------------------